jinghuazhao/INF/tryggve.md

 ```
 NB METAL add -1 to the filenames.

+## Installation of METAL

+The version contains modification which allows for CUSTOMVARIABLE to use integer position rather than scientific format.as in [software-notes](https://github.com/jinghuazhao/software-notes/blob/master/AA.md).

 ## Installation of R/gap

 The version at TRYGGVE and CRAN are not the latest, which contains functions such as cis.vs.trans.classification, and here is the way to go